Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 **(2)** A business associate may permit a business associate that is a subcontractor to create, receive, maintain, or transmit electronic protected health information on its behalf only if the business associate obtains satisfactory assurances, in accordance with § 164.314(a), that the subcontractor will appropriately safeguard the information.

 **(3) Implementation specifications: Written contract or other arrangement (Required).**
-Document the satisfactory assurances required by paragraph (b)(1) or (b)(2) of this section through a written contract or other arrangement with the business associate that establishes the required safeguards.
+Document the satisfactory assurances required by paragraph (b)(1) or (b)(2) of this section through a written contract or other arrangement with the business associate that establishes the requirements for safeguarding the information.

 ---